scorpido74/azure-docs.nl-nl/articles/cognitive-services/Bing-Spell-Check/quickstarts/php.md

 ---
-title: 'Snelstartgids: spelling controleren met de Bing Spellingcontrole REST API en PHP'
+title: 'Quickstart: Check spelling with the REST API and PHP - Bing Spell Check'
 titleSuffix: Azure Cognitive Services
-description: Deze eenvoudige PHP-toepassing stuurt een aanvraag naar de Bing Spellingcontrole-API en retourneert een lijst met voorgestelde correcties.
+description: This simple PHP application sends a request to the Bing Spell Check API and returns a list of suggested corrections.
 services: cognitive-services
 author: aahill
 manager: nitinme